Family Christian Counseling Center

 Individual psychotherapy for adults offers a compassionate approach to therapy, which encourages clients to explore how limiting beliefs and trauma are held in the body—often below the level of conscious awareness.
 Specialties include trauma and PTSD; chronic illness including fibromyalgia, IBS, Lupus, insomnia, chronic fatigue and cancer.
 Other issues addressed include grief and loss; emotional struggles such as shame, depression, anger and anxiety, and relationship problems.
 Counselors have extensive post- graduate training in Self Regulation Therapy, a gentle approach that enables the nervous system to integrate overwhelming events and bring balance to the nervous system.
 Additionally they are trained in Cognitive Behavioral Therapy and Eye Movement Desensitization and Reprocessing (EMDR).

 Equine Assisted Therapy

 Deanna Wahlheim is trained in EAGALA Equine Assisted Psychotherapy.
 Equine therapy is a collaborative approach consisting of a client/clients, mental health professional, equine specialist and one or more horses.
 There is no riding involved, rather the interaction is with horses on the ground.
-The equine therapy sessions are held at United Farms in Phoenix, AZ.
+The equine therapy sessions are held at Sunburst Rescue Farm in Glendale, AZ.
 The Family Christian Counseling Center offers this treatment modality which is an experiential form of psychotherapy where horses are involved in the sessions.
 “Experiential” means that you will be involved in hands-on experiences with the horses designed to reflect things going on in your life.